exothermic88/NCOS/README.md

 sudo chmod +x ncos-setup.sh
 ./ncos-setup.sh
 ```
+3. Reboot the system

 ## Getting Started

 Once installed, you can start exploring the Cosmic desktop environment.
-NCOS comes with a minimal set of pre-installed applications, allowing you to customize your system from the ground up.
+NCOS comes with a minimal set of pre-installed applications, allowing you to customize your system the way you want.

 ### Documentation

 For detailed instructions and tips on using NCOS, check out our [Wiki](#).

 ## Support